CERTCC/CERT-Guide-to-CVD/docs/executive_summary.md

 # **Troubleshooting CVD** {#ExecutiveSummary-TroubleshootingCVD}

-CVD does not always go the way it\'s supposed to.
+CVD does not always go the way it's supposed to.
 We have encountered a number of obstacles along the way, which we describe in [Section 6](6.-Troubleshooting-CVD_47677482.md).
 These are among the things that can go wrong: